GerHobbelt/owemdjee/README.md

 - **CLBlast** [📁](./CLBlast) [🌐](https://github.com/GerHobbelt/CLBlast) -- the tuned OpenCL BLAS library.
 CLBlast is a modern, lightweight, performant and tunable OpenCL BLAS library written in C++11.
 It is designed to leverage the full performance potential of a wide variety of OpenCL devices from different vendors, including desktop and laptop GPUs, embedded GPUs, and other accelerators.
 CLBlast implements BLAS routines: basic linear algebra subprograms operating on vectors and matrices.
 - **CLBlast-database** [📁](./CLBlast-database) [🌐](https://github.com/GerHobbelt/CLBlast-database) -- the full database of tuning results for the [CLBlast OpenCL BLAS library](https://github.com/CNugteren/CLBlast).
 Tuning results are obtained using CLBlast and the [CLTune auto-tuner](https://github.com/CNugteren/CLTune).
 - **CLTune** [📁](./CLTune) [🌐](https://github.com/GerHobbelt/CLTune) -- automatic OpenCL kernel tuning for CLBlast: CLTune is a C++ library which can be used to automatically tune your OpenCL and CUDA kernels.
 The only thing you'll need to provide is a tuneable kernel and a list of allowed parameters and values.
+- **exprtk** [📁](./exprtk) [🌐](https://github.com/GerHobbelt/exprtk) -- C++ Mathematical Expression Toolkit Library is a simple to use, easy to integrate and extremely efficient run-time mathematical expression parsing and evaluation engine.
+The parsing engine supports numerous forms of functional and logic processing semantics and is easily extensible.
+- **fastapprox** [📁](./fastapprox) [🌐](https://github.com/GerHobbelt/fastapprox) -- approximate and vectorized versions of common mathematical functions (e.g. exponential, logarithm, and power, lgamma and digamma, cosh, sinh, tanh, cos, sin, tan, sigmoid and erf, Lambert W)
 - **Imath** [📁](./Imath) [🌐](https://github.com/GerHobbelt/Imath) -- a basic, light-weight, and efficient C++ representation of 2D and 3D vectors and matrices and other simple but useful mathematical objects, functions, and data types common in computer graphics applications, including the “half” 16-bit floating-point type.
 - **itpp** [📁](./itpp) [🌐](https://github.com/GerHobbelt/itpp) -- IT++ is a C++ library of mathematical, signal processing and communication classes and functions.
 Its main use is in simulation of communication systems and for performing research in the area of communications.
 The kernel of the library consists of generic vector and matrix classes, and a set of accompanying routines.
 Such a kernel makes IT++ similar to MATLAB or GNU Octave.
 The IT++ library originates from the former department of Information Theory at the Chalmers University of Technology, Gothenburg, Sweden.
 - **lapack** [📁](./lapack) [🌐](https://github.com/GerHobbelt/lapack) -- [CBLAS](http://www.netlib.org/blas/) + [LAPACK](http://www.netlib.org/lapack/index.html) optimized linear algebra libs